semaphore-onchain-group/docs/docs/intro.md

 You can create a group with any type of NFT in your wallet, and once a group is created, other users holding that NFT can join the group.

 By generating a semaphore membership proof, members of the group can prove that they own the NFT without exposing their wallet address.
-If it is a mint NFT through Proof of Humanity certification, it can be used for apps that need to prevent sybil attacks like quadratic funding.
+If the NFT is minted through Proof of Humanity certification, it can be used for apps that need to prevent sybil attacks like quadratic funding.

 :::info
 [Semaphore](https://semaphore.appliedzkp.org/) is a zero-knowledge gadget which allows Ethereum users to prove their membership of a set which they had previously joined without revealing their original identity.